Skip to main content

 What OpenClaw Does at 3 AM

 I have an AI agent running 24/7 on my homelab.
 It checks 55 monitors, audits security configs, tests playground health, and reports to Telegram.
-Here's what it actually does when I'm asleep — and what happens when it breaks.
+Here's what it actually does when I'm asleep and how the operating model keeps improving.

 The Recovery Script Meets Production